Flink SQL DML¶

 Filtering¶

-- Start by looking at this Confluent tutorial or The Apache Flink doc section
+- Start with this Confluent tutorial or the Apache Flink

 How to filter out records?